Constance Baker Motley: Notable cases

 Motley ruled against the plaintiff in the case of Mullarkey v.
 Borglum in 1970.
 This case involved female tenants in New York City arguing that their male landlord was violating their First and Fourteenth Amendment rights.
 The defendants cited the landlord's overreach of power but failed to detail the landlord's legal failings.
 Motley ruled in favor of the defendant, rejecting the plaintiffs' claim of sex discrimination and going against her former advocacy for tenants during her time in the New York State Senate.

-Motley handed down a breakthrough decision for women in sports broadcasting in 1978, when she ruled that a female reporter must be allowed into a Major League Baseball locker room.
+Motley handed down a breakthrough decision for women in sports reporting in 1978, when she ruled that a female reporter must be allowed into a Major League Baseball locker room.
 In Ludtke v.
 Kuhn, Melissa Ludtke filed a lawsuit against Bowie Kuhn, the Major League Baseball Commissioner, The American League President Leland MacPhail, and three New York City officials over the New York Yankees gendered policy forbidding female sports reporters from entering the Yankees locker room.

+Beyond these landmark cases, Motley’s impact on the legal field extends to her Supreme Court advocacy, where she argued ten cases before the highest court, winning nine of them.
+Her legal career remains a subject of study and public interest.

 Honors and awards

 Motley received a Candace Award for Distinguished Service from the National Coalition of 100 Black Women in 1984.

-In 1993, she was inducted into National Women's Hall of Fame.
+In 1993, she was inducted into the National Women's Hall of Fame.

+In 2000, Harvard University awarded her an honorary Doctor of Laws.

 In 2001, President Bill Clinton awarded her the Presidential Citizens Medal.

 The NAACP awarded her the Spingarn Medal, the organization's highest honor, in 2003.
 Motley was a prominent honorary member of Alpha Kappa Alpha sorority.

 In 2006, Motley posthumously received the Congressional Gold Medal from Congress for all of her accomplishments during her lifetime.

-In 2011, She was honored posthumously with the 13th Ford Freedom Award for her accomplishments that helped disadvantaged communities.
+In 2011, she was honored posthumously with the 13th Ford Freedom Award for her accomplishments that helped disadvantaged communities.

 In 2016, the Chester, Connecticut Land Trust purchased land across from her former second home.
-The parcel was eventually dedicated the “Judge Constance Baker Motley Preserve”.
+The parcel was eventually dedicated as the "Judge Constance Baker Motley Preserve".
 A small kiosk, picnic area, and trail are available to the public.

-On October 6, 2019, her property located in Chester, Connecticut was designated a site on the Connecticut Freedom Trail.
+On October 6, 2019, her property located in Chester, Connecticut, was designated a site on the Connecticut Freedom Trail.
 The site is just one of 140 that honor African-Americans throughout the state.

+In 2021, the New York City Parks Department renamed the 54th Street Recreation Center in honor of Motley.

-The Harlem Historical Society authored a street co-naming resolution honoring Motley for her service as an American Civil Rights Activist, Lawyer, Judge, State Senator, and Harlem resident.
-The portion of Edgecombe Avenue between 159th and 160th streets was co-named “Constance Baker Motley Place”.
+The Harlem Historical Society authored a street co-naming resolution honoring Motley for her service as an American civil rights activist, lawyer, judge, state senator, and Harlem resident.
+The portion of Edgecombe Avenue between 159th and 160th streets was co-named "Constance Baker Motley Place".